-We enjoy our Easy Shortbread Cookies for simplicity’s sake, but this version is more classic.
-It’s also very similar to our Spritz Cookies and Butter Cookies.
+We enjoy our Easy Shortbread Cookies recipe for simplicity’s sake, but this version has everything you would expect from the classic favorite.
+It’s also very similar to our Spritz Cookie Recipe and Butter Cookies.
+All favs for the holidays!

-• Flavor.
+• Tender and delicious.
 We love the flavor of shortbread cookies – buttery, crunchy, and melt-in-your-mouth amazing.

-• Ingredients.
+• Just 5 ingredients.
 They only require 5 ingredients that you probably already have on hand!

-• Perfect for Holidays.
-These have always been one of our go-to Christmas Cookies because they’re classic, great for parties and on cookie plates.
+• Perfect for holidays.
+These have always been our go-to Christmas Cookies because they’re classic, great for parties, and on cookie plates.

 Shortbread cookie dough in a mixing bowl.

-If you do not have a cookie press you can still make these shortbread cookies.
-Here are a few easy alternatives:
+If you do not have a cookie press try an alternative:

 • Smooth top cookie.
 Roll into a log and use a sharp knife to slice even circles.